 Broadband for renters and tenants

-With roughly a quarter of all UK properties now rented out, the demand for broadband in rented properties is huge.
-The process of finding a broadband deal is the same as it is for a private property but there are a few extra considerations to take into account before you sign up.
+With roughly a fifth of all UK properties now rented out, the demand for broadband in rented properties is huge.
+The process of finding a broadband deal is the same as it is for a private property but there are a few extra considerations to take into account before you sign up if you don't own your own home.

-In this guide we look at some of the things you need to think about before you sign up for a broadband deal in a rented property, from who you live with to the legal requirements of your landlord or landlady.
+In this guide we look at some of the things you need to think about before you sign up for a broadband deal in a rented property, from who you live with to the legal requirements you'll have to adhere to in informing and gaining permission from the property's owner.

 Broadband in a shared house or flat